Alternative Payment FAQ

-ICES neither recommends nor employs child care providers.
+ICES neither employs nor recommends child care providers.
 The Community Care Licensing Division is responsible for regulating licensed child care providers.
 Parents have the right to learn about any substantiated or inconclusive complaints regarding programs they may be considering through the Community Care Licensing website or by calling 1-844-538-8766.
 ICES maintains a regularly updated list of licensed family child care providers and child care centers in Mariposa and Tuolumne counties.
-Our Child Care specialists provide guidance and resources that support parents in their effort to effectively evaluate and make informed decisions regarding care for their children.
+Our child care specialists provide guidance and resources that support parents in their effort to effectively evaluate and make informed decisions regarding care for their children.
 You can learn more or request a referral consultation by visiting our Child Care Resource & Referral page.

 Yes.
 ICES Resource & Referral staff are trained in child development and early education.
 They can give you expert consultation in evidence-based strategies that can help you strengthen relationships with children, enhance the structure of your child care environment, and set reasonable expectation to support children’s behaviors.

-Work from your own home, set your own schedule, playmates for your children, extra income, joy in supporting and witnessing the healthy development of young children.
+Work from your own home, set your own schedule, playmates for your children, extra income, and joy in supporting and witnessing the healthy development of young children to name just a few.
 To learn more visit our Child Care Initiative Project page.

 Emergency Foster Bridge FAQ